 How can I choose the safest and most effective sunblock?

-With so many different kinds of sunblock on the shelves this summer, choosing the right kind can be a challenge.
 Consider these guidelines to make sure that your sunblock not only protects your skin, but also contains ingredients that are safer for your body.

 Safer Sunblock Guidelines